 Grenada announces only fully vaccinated visitors will be allowed entry into the country, effective July 31.
-Returning Grenadian citizens & residents can enter the country, regardless if vaccinated or unvaccinated.
+Returning Grenadian citizens & residents can enter the country, regardless of vaccinated or unvaccinated.
 Additionally, children under 13 will only spend 48 hours in quarantine once they are accompanied by a fully vaccinated individual.

 All arrivals are required to hold proof of a confirmed reservation at a Ministry of Health Pure Safe Travel approved accommodation for a minimum of seven nights.
 This is to enable a period of observation and quarantine.
 If your stay in Grenada is less than five days, you must remain at your accommodation throughout your time in Grenada.
-On entry, arriving passengers must present a hard copy of completed Pure Safe Travel Authorization Certificate and proof of negative PCR test results, taken within 3 days of arrival.
-From May 1, fully vaccinated travellers will only be required to quarantine for 48 hours, pending a negative PCR test on entry.
+On entry, arriving passengers must present a hard copy of the completed Pure Safe Travel Authorization Certificate and proof of negative PCR test results, taken within 3 days of arrival.
+From May 1, fully vaccinated travelers will only be required to quarantine for 48 hours, pending a negative PCR test on entry.